786raees/django-real-state/webapp_features.md

 - [x]  Listing page should have a form to submit inquiry for that property listing
 - [x]  Form info should go to database and notify realtor(s) with an email
 - [x]  Frontend register/login to track inquiries
-- [x]  Both unregistered and registered users can submit form.
+- [x]  Both unregistered and registered users can submit.
 If registered, can only submit one per listing

 **LISTING PAGE FIELDS**